SportingLargeUnited Kingdom

 Temperament & Personality

-This breed tends to suit homes looking for a mellow, amusing, gentlemanly companion, with daily rhythms shaped by moderate energy, moderate barking, and moderate drooling.
+This breed tends to suit homes looking for a steady, kind, dignified companion, with daily rhythms shaped by moderate energy, low barking, and high drooling.

 Coat type